DockYard/ember-router-scroll/README.md

 However, you have other options.
 You may need to delay scroll functionality until after the First Meaningful Paint using `whenPainted: true` in your config.  `whenPainted` defaults to `false`.

 Then next two config properties uses [`ember-app-scheduler`](https://github.com/ember-app-scheduler/ember-app-scheduler), so be sure to follow the instructions in the README.
+We include the `setupRouter` and `reset`.
 This all happens after `routeDidChange`.

 ```javascript
 ENV['routerScroll'] = {